meshcloud/meshcloud-docs/docs/meshstack.how-to.start-with-meshmarketplace.md

 Offering your services in the central cloud foundation portal has the following benefits:

-- easier reach customers which already are approaching cloud services
+- easier reach users which already are approaching cloud services
 - out-of-the-box billing capabilities
 - (optional) user assignment through the cloud foundation portal